-Speed is detected using in-road sensors placed at a fixed distance apart and measure the time it takes a vehicle to travel between each sensor.
-If the sensors record that a vehicle's speed is greater than the posted speed limit, a photograph and video of the vehicle is taken.
-Red-light incidents are triggered when a vehicle is detected moving over the sensor once the light phase has changed to red.
-The video is used to confirm the vehicle continued through the intersection.
+Speed is detected using in-road sensors and or tracking radar.
+Road sensors are at a fixed distance apart and measure the time it takes a vehicle to travel between each sensor.
+For the tracking radar method, the date of both radar sensors is compared after an incident is recorded.
+If the record shows that a vehicle's speed is greater than the posted speed limit, a photograph and video of the vehicle is taken.
+Red-light incidents are triggered when a vehicle is detected moving over the looped sensor or wired detection of light phases.
+Once the light phase has changed to red, the video is used to confirm the vehicle continued through the intersection.

-The captured images and video is sent electronically to the infringement processing system within minutes of the incident occurring.
+The captured images and video are sent electronically to the infringement processing system within minutes of the incident occurring.

 Mobile and fixed site speed cameras